 Ethernet cables are the standard cables used for almost all purposes that are often called patch cables.
 In an article “How to Choose Ethernet Cable”, we know that Ethernet cables can be categorized into many types, like straight-through and crossover Ethernet cable, UTP or STP, Cat5 or Cat6, etc. But we know little about the pins and wiring in Ethernet cables and RJ45 plugs.

-RJ-45 conductor cable contains 4 pairs of wires, each consisting of a solid colored wire and a strip of the same color.
+RJ-45 conductor cable contains 4 pairs of wires, each consisting of solid colored wire and a strip of the same color.
 There are typically two wiring standards for RJ-45 wiring: T-568A and T-568B.
 What do they mean, and why they are important?
 This post will discuss the color diagram of straight-through and crossover Ethernet cable to help you figure out.

 Straight-Through and Crossover Cables

-Straight-through refers to the Ethernet cables that have the pin assignments on each end of the cable—Pin 1 connector A goes to Pin 1 on connector B, Pin 2 to Pin 2 etc. Straight-through wired cables see in Figure 1 are most commonly used to connect a host to client.
+Straight-through refers to the Ethernet cables that have the pin assignments on each end of the cable—Pin 1 connector A goes to Pin 1 on connector B, Pin 2 to Pin 2, etc. Straight-through wired cables see in Figure 1 are most commonly used to connect a host to the client.
 For example, the straight-through wired cat5e patch cable is used to connect computers, printers and other network client devices to the router switch or hub (the host device in this instance).

-While an crossover cables are similar with straight-through cables, except that TX and RX lines are at opposite positions on either end of the cable, in other words, Pin 1 on connector A goes to Pin 3 on connector B. Pin 2 on connector A goes to Pin 6 on connector B ect.
+While crossover cables are similar with straight-through cables, except that TX and RX lines are at opposite positions on either end of the cable, in other words, Pin 1 on connector A goes to Pin 3 on connector B. Pin 2 on connector A goes to Pin 6 on connector B ect.
 Crossover cables are most commonly used to connect two hosts directly.

-What’s more, the color code diagram of these two cables are different.
+What’s more, the color code diagram of these two cables is different.
 To create a straight-through cable, you will use either T-568B or T-568A on both ends, while to create a cross-over cable, you will wire T-568A on one end, and T-568B on the other end.